anenadic/committee-task-forces-templates/task-force-charter-template.md

 ### Operational Procedures

-Consider providing outlines for the following procedures:
+Outlines for the following operational procedures:

   - Process for recruiting and/or selecting new members
   - Decision making process